andresmascl/andresmascl/README.md

 #### Proyects I have worked on in the past:
 -I proudly helped to plan and design the structure of [Destinoempleo.cl](https://destinoempleo.cl) for the Ministry of Labor of Chile.
-The sites' objective is to provide useful information to participants of the Chilean labor market in order to make better informed esitions on their professional career paths.
+The sites' objective is to provide useful information to participants of the Chilean labor market in order to make better informed desitions on their professional career paths.

 ### My hobbies: